Taitava/obsidian-shellcommands-documentation/Variables/{{event_folder_path}}.md

 # Variable: `{{event_folder_path:relative}}` or `{{event_folder_path:absolute}}`

-> [[File menu]]: Gives path to the selected file's parent folder. [[Folder menu]]: Gives path to the selected folder.
+> File events: Gives path to the event related file's parent folder.
+> Folder events: Gives path to the event related folder.
 The path is either absolute from the root of the file system, or relative from the root of the Obsidian vault.

 _(The above description can also be seen in the plugin's settings.)_